jsabic/StatusBar.Xamarin/README.md

 </Application.Resources>
 ```

 Navigation bar color can be set by changing value of NavigationBarColor property in ResourceDictionary.
-So we can define INavigationBarService that will do that for us.
+So, we can define INavigationBarService that will do that for us.

 ```csharp
 public interface INavigationBarService